Changing of the Guard Ritual

 The 3rd U.S. Infantry Regiment, traditionally known as "The Old Guard," is the oldest active-duty infantry unit in the Army, serving our nation since 1784.

 The Old Guard is the Army's official ceremonial unit and escort to the president, and it also provides security for Washington, D.C., in time of national emergency or civil disturbance.

 The unit received its unique name from Gen. Winfield Scott during a victory parade at Mexico City in 1847 following its valorous performance in the Mexican War.
 Fifty campaign streamers attest to the 3rd Infantry's long history of service, which spans from the Battle of Fallen Timbers to World War II and Vietnam.

 Since World War II, The Old Guard has served as the official Army Honor Guard and escort to the president.
 In that capacity, 3rd Infantry soldiers are responsible for the conduct of military ceremonies at the White House, the Pentagon, national memorials and elsewhere in the nation's capital.
 In addition, soldiers of The Old Guard maintain a 24-hour vigil at the Tomb of the Unknown Soldier, provide military funeral escorts at Arlington National Cemetery and participate in parades at Fort Myer and Fort Lesley J. McNair.

 Along with these duties, The Old Guard presents historic theatrical productions to audiences in the Washington, D.C., area.
-One show, "Twilight Tattoo, " is presented weekly during the summer at the White House Ellipse.
+One show, "Twilight Tattoo, " is presented weekly during the summer on the Fort Myer portion of Joint Base Myer-Henderson Hall.
 The show is free and open to the public.